One-Punch Man: A Hero Nobody Knows

-One-Punch Man: A Hero Nobody Knows is a fighting RPG video game developed by Spike Chunsoft and published by Bandai Namco Entertainment on February 28, 2020, for Microsoft Windows, PlayStation 4, and Xbox One.
+One-Punch Man: A Hero Nobody Knows is a fighting RPG video game developed by Spike Chunsoft and published by Bandai Namco Entertainment on February 28, 2020, for PlayStation 4, Windows, and Xbox One.
 The game is based on the manga series One-Punch Man.

 Gameplay

 The game is a 3D fighting game in which one to two players battle using teams of three characters.
 The title character Saitama is invulnerable to other characters' attacks, and can defeat them in a single punch, but if a player picks him for their team, he will arrive late to the battle; as such, that player needs to make it through the match with the other two characters in their team until Saitama arrives.
 An alternative version of Saitama without these attributes, called the "Dream Version", is also playable.